-They:
+They;

-- I) appeared in dreams especially to diviners, priests, medicine men and women, and rain makers to relay information - ii) Were consulted by religious specialists to find the cause of a problem in a given situation. - iii) Were bad (naughty) spirits, which disturbed people.
-African communities believed that bad sprits could call out one's name but on turning there's no one. - iv) Were manipulated by some human beings to cause harm to others - v) Relayed God's messages to human beings. - vi) Sometimes possessed a person causing the person to be sent away from the village to the forest, or away from home. - vi) acted as intermediaries between humans,' divinities and God
+i Appeared in dreams especially to diviners, priests, medicine men and women, and rain makers to relay information ii Were consulted by religious specialists to find the cause of a problem in a given situation.

+iii Were bad (naughty) spirits, which disturbed people.
+African communities believed that bad sprits could call out one's name but on turning there's no one.

+iv Were manipulated by some human beings to cause harm to others v Relayed God's messages to human beings.

+vi Sometimes possessed a person causing the person to be sent away from the village to the forest, or a way from home.

+vii Acted as intermediaries between humans,' divinities and God.